happy-dev/learn_gno/learn/package.md

 # Gno Package

-Gno pacakge is similar to go pacakge concept.
+Gno package is similar to go pacakge concept.
 It provides a groupe of reusable library code.

 Here is the difference thought.